When your neighbor’s tree falls on your roof or house, homeowner’s insurance should pay for all damages caused.

 Also, you must get a permit from your local council to cut down a tree.
 The laws and regulations differ from one state to another.
 So, ensure you visit your local authorities to know what the requirements are.

 Legal disclaimer: the information on this site is only meant to guide you, and it is not a substitute for specific advice given by tree services professionals or certified arborists.
-So, do not take any crucial steps or rely on this information before seeking advice from a tree services professional or a certified arborist.
+So, do not take any crucial steps or rely on this information before seeking advice from a tree service professional or a certified arborist.